 Bittrex offers a comprehensive FAQ section on its site, which offers its users some pre-written documented support documents.
 However, if you require further assistance, they also have a support ticketing service available which you can reach from the support section of their site.

 I’ve not personally used Bittrex support, so we can not personally comment.
 However, I have used the FAQ section, which is easy to use, and answered some basic questions.

 Verdict: Should you use Bittrex?

-Bittrex was the first multi-cryptocurrency exchange I used and was once considered to be one of the most popular exchanges.
+Bittrex was the first multi-cryptocurrency exchange I used and was once considered one of the most popular exchanges.
 However, they have seriously fallen behind other exchanges, with very little innovation in the last few years.
-Honestly, the platform has hardly changed since I was using it back in 2017.
+Honestly, the platform has hardly changed since I used it in 2017.

 Although I’ve never needed to contact Bittrex support for help, like a lot of other crypto exchanges, you will quickly come across lots of negative reviews.
 Bittrex TrustPilot’s score is currently “Bad”, with a score of only 1.5.
-Another issue that seems to get a lot of attention is Bittrex freezing and closing accounts.
-However, again the like of Binance has been known to have done the same thing.
+Another issue that seems to get much attention is Bittrex freezing and closing accounts.
+However, the like of Binance has been known to have done the same thing.

-If you’re new and want to sign-up for an exchange, I would go for Binance or FTX.
-But it’s always worth keeping your options open and having more than one exchange available to you.
+If you’re new and want to sign-up for an exchange, I would go for Binance or OKX.
+But it’s always worth keeping your options open and having more than one exchange available.